Welcome

 During the practise of Tai Ji, practitioners usually have the feeling of heat in the lower abdomen, often described as "Qi Chen Dan Tian".
 This has similarities to Qi Gong as the abdominal breathing technique used in Tai Ji, known as "Qi practice", is shared.
 However, Qi Gong is a more meditative discipline that is practised in silence, allowing improved blood circulation and health.
 Tai Ji is more active, using Qi to enhance physical actions, and therefore not only promoting health but also allowing translation into the defensive techniques of Kung Fu.

-October 2008
+2008

 Chronic Fatigue Syndrome (Myalgic Encephalomyelitis)